Diploma in Early Childhood Development & Education (N96)

 About ECDE

 This course is conducted by the National Institute of Early Childhood Development (NIEC) in collaboration with NP at the NIEC (NP) campus.
-The qualification is recognised by the Early Childhood Development Agency (ECDA) for graduates to be certified and practice as an early childhood educator in Singapore.
+The qualification is recognised by the Early Childhood Development Agency (ECDA) for graduates to be certified and practise as an early childhood educator in Singapore.

 *subject to terms and conditions

 Students enrolled in the early childhood courses are eligible for the ECDA Training Award.
 It includes full course fee sponsorship and a monthly allowance of $800!
-Find out more at bit.ly/ECDAaward.

 Further Studies